 Perform the following experiments and more with the AC/DC Electronics Laboratory.

-In this lab, students will use a voltage–current sensor and an AC/DC electronics laboratory to determine how the potential differences across resistors and capacitors in a simple RC circuit differ when the capacitor is charging,...
+Students use a voltage sensor and a current sensor with the AC/DC electronics laboratory to determine how the potential differences across the resistors and capacitor in a simple RC circuit differ when the capacitor is charging,...

 In this lab, students will use a capacitance meter to measure the equivalent capacitance in simple series and parallel circuits.
 Then, they'll determine the equivalent capacitance of capacitors connected in series and parallel.